 The Pulse Defender was designed as a safety back up device to offer continuous power to the receiver or flight controller when an electrical power loss takes place.
 The Defender does not offer power to the motor - it is a redundant back up device, allowing the option of a powered off glide or auto rotation in the event of full electrical power loss.

-Do NOT use the Defender as a main power supply for your servos or electronics, as the Defender is designed as a backup defense only, and cannot be used as a main power supply.
+Do NOT use the Defender as a main power supply for your servos or electronics, as the Defender is designed as a backup defence only, and cannot be used as a main power supply.

 Before Your Flight:

-Be sure the Defender has been fully charged before usage.
+Be sure the battery utilized with the Defender has been fully charged before usage.
 After being charged, power up all electronics and test electronics before the Defender has been activated, thus making sure all systems are operating normally.
 Plug in the Defender to your receiver or flight controller and press the black power button to power the Defender, which will allow the Defender to protect your aircraft in the event of a full electrical power loss while in flight.

 After Your Flight: